For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 15. ProProfs Help Desk: Best for small teams that want a simple, cloud-based help desk tool

-- Team collaboration: Agents can add internal notes or split complex issues into child tickets so different teams can work on parts of the same request.
+- Team collaboration: Agents can add internal notes or split complex issues into child tickets for different teams to work on.

-- Built-in knowledge base: Teams can create help articles and FAQs directly inside the product, without using a separate KB tool.
+- Built-in knowledge base: Create help articles and FAQs directly inside the product, without using a separate KB tool.

 - AI assistance: The platform includes AI-generated reply suggestions and ticket summaries to help agents respond faster and get context quickly.